-IN ADDITION TO FALCON’S “THERAPEUTIC DENIM”, HE BEGAN CUTTING AND FITTING T-SHIRTS WITH A SIMILAR ARTISTIC IDEA.
+IN ADDITION TO FALCON’S “THERAPEUTIC DENIM,” HE BEGAN CUTTING AND FITTING T-SHIRTS WITH A SIMILAR ARTISTIC IDEA.
 THE CUSTOM-MADE GARMENTS DISPLAYING UNAPOLOGETIC AND INDIVIDUAL EMBLEMS OF EXPERIENCE OR IDENTITY CAUGHT THE ATTENTION OF PERRY ELLIS, WHICH LED FALCON TO FASHION WEEK IN 2004.
-ELLE MAGAZINE INCLUDED ONE OF FALCON’S DENIM JACKETS IN THEIR PAGES THAT DECEMBER AND SOON AFTERWARDS FALCON DESIGNED A ONE-OF-A-KIND COLLECTION OF DENIM FOR GUESS.
-IN 2005, AMERICAN IDOL WINNER, CARRIE UNDERWOOD, WORE A PAIR FALCON’S JEANS TO THE FINALS.
+ELLE MAGAZINE INCLUDED ONE FALCON’S DENIM JACKETS ON THEIR PAGES IN DECEMBER, AND SOON AFTERWARDS, FALCON DESIGNED A ONE-OF-A-KIND COLLECTION OF DENIM FOR GUESS.
+IN 2005, AMERICAN IDOL WINNER, CARRIE UNDERWOOD, WORE A PAIR OF FALCON JEANS TO THE FINALS.

-BY THE ATTENTION HE RECEIVED FROM THE FASHION INDUSTRY, THE GUY -FALCON ALSO WORKED ODD JOBS AND LIVED IN SMALL APARTMENTS THROUGHOUT BROOKLYN WITH OTHER YOUNG PARAGUAYANS TAKING ROOT IN NEW YORK CITY.
+WITH THE ATTENTION HE RECEIVED IN THE FASHION INDUSTRY, THE GUY -FALCON ALSO WORKED ODD JOBS AND LIVED IN SMALL APARTMENTS THROUGHOUT BROOKLYN, WITH OTHER YOUNG PARAGUAYANS TAKING ROOT IN NEW YORK CITY.
 WHILE FALCON FOUND THIS WORK BOTH INTERESTING AND SOMEWHAT BLEAK, HE WAS STILL LARGELY MOTIVATED TO MAKE WORK BASED ON PERSONAL EXPERIENCES.

-SOON AFTER HE WOULD START FOCUSING ON OTHER PEOPLE STORIES…
+SOON AFTER, HE WOULD START FOCUSING ON OTHER PEOPLE’S STORIES…

-DOWNTOWN 500 ZINE INVITES HIM IN TO OUR SOCIAL ARTISTRY COLLECTION AND HERE SOME QUOTES FROM THE ART THERAPIST
+DOWNTOWN 500 ZINE INVITES HIM INTO OUR SOCIAL ARTISTRY COLLECTION, AND HERE ARE SOME QUOTES FROM THE ART THERAPIST

-DT 500 ZINE: – You live in BK, Williamsburg for a long time now, Cacho what is your origin?
+DT 500 ZINE: – You have lived in BK, Williamsburg, for a long time; Cacho, what is your origin?

-DT 500 ZINE: – You seems like a colorful persona, tell us more about you?
+DT 500 ZINE: – You seem like a colourful persona; tell us more about you?

 CACHO: – I’m more of a loner.
 Few friends.
 Do love people.

-” Meeting new people and learning more about them is very important to me.
-That makes it easier for people to open up with me, I guess.”
+” Meeting new people and learning more about them is significant to me, making it easier for people to open up to me.

-CACHO: – I discovered at a very young age.
+CACHO: – I discovered this at a very young age.

 ” I would draw things I couldn’t talk about with anyone.”

-CACHO: – Art is important to me because is my confidant.
+CACHO: – Art is essential to me because it is my confidence.

-” When I do art I’m recreating myself.
-It’s like looking into the mirror of my soul.
-It’s very scary sometimes but at least I’m having a conversation and acknowledging what’s going on at the time.”
+” When I do art, I’m recreating myself, and it’s like looking into the mirror of my soul.
+It’s terrifying sometimes, but at least I’m having a conversation and acknowledging what’s happening at the time.”

 CACHO: – My inspiration gigs from situations I put myself in and the people I meet.

-DT 500 ZINE: – Tell us about your latest work you did?
+DT 500 ZINE: – Tell us about the latest work you did?

-CACHO: – My latest work is the body paint.
+CACHO: – My latest work is body paint.

-” Blending people’s stories with mine and find the similarities.
-I push the boundaries to a very vulnerable place, I like to do that with my subject.”
+” Blending people’s stories with mine and finding the similarities.
+I push the boundaries to a vulnerable place; I like to do that with my subject.”